newjersey/innovation.nj.gov/content/cel-playbook.md

 ## What's Inside

-This Playbook is your how-to guide to incorporating a resident-first communication approach into your practice.
+This Playbook is your how-to guide to incorporating a resident-first marketing approach into your practice.
 It lays out the entire marketing process from insight to optimization.
 You can follow the process in its entirety or experiment with incorporating parts of it ad hoc.

 For each part of the process we tell you what you need to know to start doing this work:

-1. Why it matters
-2. How it works
+1. **Why it matters**: a description of why a given play is important.
+2. **How it works**: an overview of how you can execute the play.
-3. How long it takes
+3. **How long it takes**: a time estimate for you to complete the play.
+4. **Outputs**: the deliverables, artifacts, work product, etc. you produce from a play.
+5. **Do it in a day**: how to run the play if you only have limited time available.
+6. **Red flags**: mission critical pieces of information that you need to consider.
+7. **Pro tips**: highlights of more advanced applications of the play for you to take on.

 Not everyone has the time to go through the full process.
-That’s why we boiled down each component to Do It in a Day so anyone can try the methodology.
+That’s why we boiled down each component to “Do it in a Day” so anyone can try the methodology.

 Mission-critical pieces of information are called out as Red Flags, and more advanced applications of the process are noted as Pro Tips.

+Whether you follow the full process from start-to-finish, or cherry pick components to experiment with, the tools and tools and techniques in this Playbook will help you better connect with your constituents and move them to action.